ChristianMurphy/nicest/CONTRIBUTING.md

 * **recipe** - a view specific to setting up learning tools
 * **assessment** - a view specific to gauging student progress

-A plugin can define any or all of these categories.
+A plug-in can define any or all of these categories.
-The plugin is served through a `plugin.js` file.
+The plug-in is served through a `plugin.js` file.
 The `plugin.js` file attaches the routes to their appropriate endpoints.

 For example this plugin defines an api and a recipe.